Loneliness in the workplace

 Many people with autism, dyspraxia, dyslexia, ADHD or social anxiety conditions have higher than average abilities and their neurodiversity will benefit the workplace.
 Research shows that some conditions including autism and dyslexia can provide heightened skills in pattern recognition, memory, or mathematics.
 Skills that would fit really well within the data, tech and analytics job market.
 Yet those that have these conditions often struggle with the profiles set by prospective employers.

 The biggest barriers to employing people in the neuro-diverse category start at the hiring process.
 Many organisations do not adjust their processes to accommodate the needs of the individuals which results in misunderstandings on both sides, plus a reluctance to continue with the process.
-For those organisations that have adjusted their hiring process, onboarding and workplaces they are already reaping the benefits.
-The NASA Neurodiversity Network, or N3, is a five year programme aimed at STEM learners, to broaden diversity in NASA’s programmes so that they can include autistic and other neurodivergent differences of the future.
+Those organisations that have adjusted their hiring process, onboarding and workplaces are already reaping the benefits.
+The NASA Neurodiversity Network, or N3, is a five-year programme aimed at STEM learners, to broaden diversity in NASA’s programmes so that they can include autistic and other neurodivergent differences of the future.

-There are many benefits to increasing neurodiversity in the workforce and opening up to a more neuro-diverse community, the challenges lie in creating a fit for purpose recruitment process and a fully inclusive workplace culture.
-Organisations such as Specialisterne (a Danish born, now global, foundation aimed at opening up the job market for neurodivergents) offer advice and guidelines for those businesses wanting to become more diverse and inclusive.
-In our next blog in the series we look at how to create a full inclusive workplace environment and address hiring issues that have been flagged as problematic to various sectors of society.
+There are many benefits to increasing neurodiversity in the workforce and opening up to a more neuro-diverse community, the challenges lie in creating a fit for purpose recruitment process and fully inclusive workplace culture.
+Organisations such as Specialisterne (a Danish-born, now global, a foundation aimed at opening up the job market for neurodivergent) offer advice and guidelines for those businesses wanting to become more diverse and inclusive.
+In our next blog in the series, we look at how to create a fully inclusive workplace environment and address hiring issues that have been flagged as problematic to various sectors of society.